 The best way to protect your child

-Experts say that using the correct safety or booster seat can help decrease the risk of serious injury or death by more than 70%.
-The updated recommendations also say that once children’s seats have been turned around, they should remain in a forward-facing car seat until the time they’ve reached the seat’s weight and length limits.
-Then, they should be transitioned to a booster seat.
-Children exceeding booster seat limits should use both a lap and shoulder seat belt, in the back seat of the car, until they are 13 years old.
+The updated recommendations also say that once a car seat has been turned around, it should remain forward-facing until your child reaches the seat’s weight and length limits.
+Then, your child should start using a booster seat.
+Children who exceed booster seat limits should use a lap and shoulder seat belt in the back seat of the car until they’re 13 years old.

 Convenience shouldn’t come before safety